ldsouza/ldsouza.github.io/_posts/2017-01-17-connecting-azure.md

 ![Image]({{ site.url }}/images/blog/azure-login-non-interactive/7.JPG)

-### 4) Login to Azure Programtically
+### 4) Login to Azure Programmatically

-First we will convert our authenticaion key from to a secure strings
+First we will convert our authentication key from to a secure strings

 ```javascript
 $pass = ConvertTo-SecureString "<Authentication Key>" -AsPlainText –Force